Sing more powerfully in three easy steps!

 Step #3 – Chord Closure (aka adduction)

-Learning chord closure by way of ‘adducting’ as you ascend and sing with more power is essential to the process of building a powerful singing voice – this is super important when you’re belting, singing with grit or singing up into your higher vowel positions.
-This requires a delicate touch and the proper know how, so book a session with me and I’ll show you how to adduct in the RIGHT way.
+Learning chord closure by way of ‘adducting‘ as you ascend and sing with more power is essential to the process of building a powerful singing voice – this is super important when you’re belting, singing with grit or singing up into your higher vowel positions.
+Learning to control your adduction and increase your chord closure requires a delicate touch and professional coaching, so make sure to book a Skype session with me so I can show you how to close your vocal chords in a powerful and safe way.

 Are you ready to power up your vocal range and sight with a MIGHTY and impressive tone?
-Book a session with me now and I’ll show you how it’s done!
+Book a Skype session with me today and I’ll show you how it’s done!

 The process is super simple, to sing more powerfully you need to learn – release, placement, vowels, closure and breath support.
 Learn these steps and your voice will absolutely RING with power and resonance!